 ‘I thank God that many families, which are far from considering themselves perfect, live in love, fulfil their calling and keep moving forward.’

-- Contact your parish priest to book the date and to complete initial paperwork to ensure there are no obstacles to your union.
+- Contact your parish priest to book the date.
+Complete initial paperwork to ensure that there are no obstacles to your union.

-- Using the 'are you ready' document begin initial conversations with your partner.
+- Use the 'Are You Ready?' document below to begin initial conversations with your partner.

-- Attend the course that your parish or deanery provides.
+- Attend the marriage preparation course that your parish or deanery provides.

-- Make contact with your parish mentor, if you have been provided with one.
+- Make contact with your parish mentor or sponsor, if you have been provided with one.

 - Attend a series of regular discussions with the member of clergy who will officiate at the service.